corda/corda-docs-portal/content/en/api-ref/_index.md

 ## Corda 4 API Reference

-See the [Corda 4 API reference]({{< relref "api-ref-corda-4.md" >}}) page to access the API reference documentation for all API modules publicly exposed in the Corda 4 releases, including Corda Community and Open Source Edition 4.10, Corda Community 4.9, Corda Enterprise 4.5 to 4.10, and Corda Enterprise Network Manager (CENM) 1.0 to 1.6.
+See the [Corda 4 API reference]({{< relref "api-ref-corda-4.md" >}}) page to access the API reference documentation for all API modules publicly exposed in the Corda 4 releases, including Corda Community and Open Source Edition 4.10 and 4.11, Corda Enterprise 4.7 to 4.11, and Corda Enterprise Network Manager (CENM) 1.0 to 1.6.

 ## Older Corda API Reference